AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/overview.md

 You must configure a unique namespace to inform the [!DNL Identity Optimization Algorithm] to enforce limitations on the identity data that are ingested into a given identity graph.

-### Namespace priority
+### Namespace priority {#namespace-priority}

 Namespace priority refers to the relative importance of namespaces compared to one another.
-Namespace priority is configurable through the UI.
-You can rank namespaces in a given identity graph.
+Namespace priority is configurable through the UI and you can rank namespaces in a given identity graph.

 The priority that you set for your namespaces are then used to define primary identities, which is the identity that stores profile fragments (attribute and event data) in Real-Time Customer Profile.
 If priority settings are configured, then the primary identity setting on Web SDK will no longer be used to determine which profile fragments are stored.